 The principal executive office of SMTC is located at 7050 Woodbine Ave.
 Suite 300, Markham, Ontario, Canada L3R 4G8, which is a leased facility.
-The supply chain center located in Phoenix, Arizona is a leased facility.
+The lease expires on August 1, 2022.
+The supply chain center located in Phoenix, Arizona is also a leased facility and the lease expires on December 1, 2021.